kytos/documentation/tutorials/napps/development_environment_setup.rst

 clean and manageable.

-In this tutorial, we will use the new built-in :mod:`venv` Python module, but if you are used to another tool to create isolated environments or install libraries on your global system, feel free to do it your way.
+In this tutorial, we will use the new built-in :mod:`venv` Python module, but if you wish to use another tool to create isolated environments or install libraries on your global system, feel free to do it your way.

 Creating a new virtualenv